2mol/elm-colormaps/README.md

 ## Interop with elm-css

-Since `elm-css` currently has a different Color type than the Base library, colors have to be converted if used for the former.
-This library does't provide that out of the box, in order to avoid a dependency that is not necessary for every user.
-Conversion can be achieved with the following function:
+Since `elm-css` currently has a different Color type than the Base library, colors from `Colormap` have to be converted.
+To keep dependencies to a minimum, `elm-colormaps` does not ship with a conversion function.
+However, it can easily be written as follows:

 ```elm
 colorCoreToCss : Color.Color -> Css.Color